John Gollings: Digital imaging and 3D

 More lately switching to digital imaging, Gollings has combined 3D modelling with photography and the use of drones in the service of his architectural commissions.
 With Ivan Rijavek, Gollings was the co-creative director emeritus of the Australian Pavilion at the 2010 edition of the Venice Biennale of Architecture.
 The exhibition was titled Now and When and compared the existing state of Australian cities, and their counterpoint in the mining holes of the west, to the possibility of a radically different, paradigmatic city of the future.
 The images were either photographed from a helicopter in 3D or rendered in 3D using CGI.
 The project traveled Australia and Asia under the auspices of the Australian Department of Foreign Affairs and Trade until 2013.

 In 2009-2010, with curators Sarah Kenderdine and Jeffrey Shaw and 3D production by Paul Doornbusch and Dr. L. Subramaniam, Gollings presented the Ancient Hampi exhibition at the Immigration Museum in Melbourne.
-Hampi is a townin Karnataka state, India, that lies in the ruins of Vijayanagara City.
+Hampi is a tow in Karnataka state, India, that lies in the ruins of Vijayanagara City.
 The exhibition consisted of a collection of Gollings’ black and white night images completed during his visits over the 25 years from 1980 to 2005, adjacent to images in colour of contemporary India.
 The second component, PLACE-Hampi, was an immersive media installation of 3D panoramas, sound recordings and computer animation viewed with 3D glasses on a rotating platform.